Chicago Chapter of Law Libraries (CALL) Job Posting Terms & Conditions

 Any employer hiring legal information professionals and paraprofessionals, regardless of CALL membership, may post an available position with CALL at no cost.
 CALL, however, will only post openings from the tri-state areas: Illinois, Indiana, and Wisconsin.
 All other openings should be directed to AALL the local chapter affiliated with where the position resides.
 A listing of local chapters can be found at the AALL website.

 To have a job opening posted to the CALL Job Posting website, use the webform located on this website.
-Once submitted, the committee will contact you to confirm the posting.

 The posting will go up on the CALL website, be distributed on the CALL list serv, and, if you wish, be distributed to job boards for nearby library and information science schools.

 Positions will be listed on CALL Job Posting website for eight weeks from the date of initial job posting.
-The committee will contact you about renewing the posting.

 It is the responsibility of the employer to email the committee to remove any posting prior to their eight-week expiration date.